Epiphyseal plate: Clinical significance

 Defects in the development and continued division of epiphyseal plates can lead to growth disorders collectively known as osteochondrodysplasia.
 The most common defect is achondroplasia, where there is a defect in cartilage formation.
 Achondroplasia is the most common cause of dwarfism or short stature and it also manifests in generalized deformities of bones and joints.
 However, various other types of osteochondrodysplasias can cause short stature and generalized deformities of bones and joints due to abnormal function of growth plate cartilage cells.
 Hereditary multiple exostoses is a genetic condition that is caused by growth irregularities of the epiphyseal plates of the long bones of the upper and lower limbs.
 It usually results in limb deformities and a certain degree of functional limitations.

 Salter–Harris fractures are fractures involving epiphyseal plates and hence tend to interfere with growth, height or physiologic functions.

-Osgood-Schlatter disease results from stress on the epiphyseal plate in the tibia, leading to excess bone growth and a painful lump at the knee.
+Osgood–Schlatter disease results from stress on the epiphyseal plate in the tibia, leading to excess bone growth and a painful lump at the knee.

 There are important clinical implications of the growth plate physiology.
 For example guided growth surgery, also known as temporary hemiepiphysiodesis is used to achieve correction or straightening of the bone deformities in a variety of pediatric orthopedic disorders such as Blount's disease, rickets, arthrogryposis multiplex congenita and osteochondrodysplasias among others.
 This applies to bone and joint deformities in the coronal – medial/lateral – plane or genu varum/genu valgum plane and in the sagittal – anterior/posterior – plane or knee flexion deformity/genu recurvatum plane.

 Other animals

-John Hunter studied growing chickens.
-He observed bones grew at the ends and thus demonstrated the existence of the epiphyseal plates.
-Hunter is considered the "father of the growth plate."
+John Hunter studied growing chickens, and observed that bones grew at the ends, demonstrating the existence of the epiphyseal plates.
+Hunter is often considered the "father of the growth plate" because of his early research on growth plates.